 The moment you arrive for your Polygraph or CVSA, your examiner will be observing you.
 He will size you up based not only on what you say, but also on your appearance and demeanor.
 The interrogation room itself may be equipped with a two-way mirror or a concealed video camera.
 It may not be easy but try to avoid looking nervous.
 You might consider bringing something to read or otherwise keep yourself productively occupied while waiting.

 The Pre-Test Interview

 Be polite and cordial.
 Answer your examiner's questions directly, but remember to make no admissions during this time that are not already in your application.

 Keep your Answers Short

 Answer any yes/no question with a simple "yes" or "no." Avoid replies such as, "yes, basically" or "not really."
-Such evasive answers will make you appear deceptive to your polygrapher.
-Don't be chatty or over friendly with your polygrapher.
-If you are overly talkative your polygrapher may interpret this as a sign of deception.
+Such evasive answers will make you appear deceptive to your examiner.
+Don't be chatty or over friendly with your examiner.
+If you are overly talkative your examiner may interpret this as a sign of deception.

-You can minimize your chance of “falsely failing” your polygraph by studying Sgt.
-Godoy's How to Pass the Polygraph on-line course.
-This popular course is also included with Sgt.
-Godoy's widely acclaimed Police Exam 911 Prep Course.
-Included in this course is an actual practice session that simulates the examination that you will have to endure.
-Not only will you be able to pass the polygraph, but you will be one step closer to your dream of becoming a police officer.
+Included in this course is an actual practice session that simulates the interrogation that you will have to endure.
+Not only will you be able to pass the Polygraph or CVSA, but you will be one step closer to your dream of becoming a law enforcement officer.